 BUDGET BACKPACKERS: Mine was 500K IDR (50AUD) including breakfast, a guide and all the activities above.
 This is about the most I’ve spent on an activity while travelling… it’s definitely made me realise the hard work I put into saving for travel is best spent on amazing experiences.
-I booked directly through Malang Mador Hostel who booked me a shared car with three other travellers.
+I booked directly through Malang Mador Hostel and booked me a shared car with three other travellers.

 I highly recommend waiting till you get to your base in Java before booking a tour – it’s cheaper than online!

 There are many options from Bali.
 A more expensive but easily organised option would be to book a Borobudur, Bromo and Mt Ijen tour directly from Yogyakarta (which has an airport to fly directly into as well).

 However, it would be cheaper to travel by train to Surabaya and take an Mt Bromo Sunrise Tour from there.
 This is also a better option for anyone who is not interested in hiking Mt Ijen or wants a more easygoing adventure.

 TOURS FROM BALI

 If you’re travelling from Bali, you’ll probably be looking for a combined tour of both Mount Ijen and the famous Mount Bromo.

 These tours tend me pricey but highly rated and suitable for holiday-makers with only a short time to spare in Java.

 This is a 3-day overland trip from Bali, including accommodation and an English-speaking guide: click here for more info.